 Governance

-Our Chair of Governors, Alison Munden, can be contacted c/o Berni Wyse, Headteacher's PA via info@noadswood.hants.sch.uk
+Our Chairs of Trustees can be contacted c/o Berni Wyse, Headteacher's PA via info@noadswood.hants.sch.uk

 The School is set up as a Charitable Company, which was incorporated on 5 July 2011, and converted to Academy status on 1 August 2011.
 The Chairs of the three main committees are the Members of the Charitable Company.